 For the moment, these reports can be found on Elections Ontario Reports and Publications, section Recommendations

-- British Columbia Independent Panel on Internet Voting – Recommendations Report (PDF) – February 2014
+- British Columbia Independent Panel on Internet Voting (Elections BC) – Recommendations Report (PDF) – February 2014

 - Elections Nova Scotia: Annual Report of the Chief Electoral Officer April 1, 2012 – March 31, 2013 (PDF) – specifically pp. 14-16 Appendix 1: Internet and Telephone Voting in Nova Scotia